 In America, asphalt roof shingles have been a popular roofing product for a very long time.
-They’re hard wearing, suitable for extreme temperatures and the look beautiful.
+They’re hard-wearing, suitable for extreme temperatures, and they look beautiful.
 But, despite their popularity in America and Europe, shingles are still a relatively new player in the Australasian roofing industry.

 Ins and Outs of Asphalt Roof Shingles

 The Benefits of Asphalt Roofing Shingles: A major advantage of installing asphalt shingles over other roofing types is the low cost.
 Even though the shingles are imported from America, they are still usually less expensive than other roofing options.

 The other advantage is that they are comparatively easy to install.
 For a country that has a strong DIY ethos, this is appealing.
 Because this product is unfamiliar, we recommend you get roof shingles installed by a professional roofer who has experience with the product.

 Here are some basic steps for installing a new shingle roof: